reinout/soliddjango/doc/source/appendices/python.rst

     Hello, variable

-After reviewing this appendix, if you still want a more in-depth introduction to Python, look at `Dive into Python <http://www.diveintopython.net/>`_ or .
+After reviewing this appendix, if you still want a more in-depth introduction to Python, look at `dive into Python <http://www.diveintopython.net/>`_ or `learn Python the hard way <http://learnpythonthehardway.org/>`_.

 Data In Python
 ==============